Rockford aldermen vote to forgive Morrissey Group of Garrison Lofts debt

 The bank will sell the lofts and townhouses to recover its losses, officials said Monday.
 The new deal puts the project two years behind schedule.
 The initial agreement with the city required the developer to rent the Garrison units to tenants for five years before selling them and utilizing historic tax credits.

 The city was to recover its investment by recapturing TIF funds by 2028.
 Instead, economic hardships destroyed those plans.
-According to figures, the city would have taken a $1.4 million bath at the end of the term.
+According to figures, the city would have taken a $1.4 million loss at the end of the term.

 Joe Morrissey and Larry Morrissey bought the 127-year-old Garrison School for $120,000 in 2001, before the younger Morrissey was elected mayor.
 The mayor relinquished his share of the development when he took office in 2005.